Various Partner Options: Getting Pregnant and HIV

 Condomless Sex

 If you choose this method, the chance of getting pregnant is higher if you have condomless sex when the woman is ovulating (when she is most likely to get pregnant; this is often called 'timed intercourse').
 Ovulation occurs when an egg is released from the woman's ovary and usually happens about two weeks before a woman starts her menstrual period.
-Insemination during the "fertile window" – usually one to two days before ovulation and one day after ovulation – has a greater chance of success.
+Insemination during the "fertile window" – usually one to two days before ovulation until one day after ovulation – has a greater chance of success.
 For more information on understanding and tracking your fertility, visit:

 Home Insemination with Donor Sperm